Edaochi Medical

 Respiratory suction catheters

-The sizing rule by endotracheal tube and the replacement protocol are detailed in our suction catheter sizes and types guide.
-For the ER there's the all-in-one suction kit that saves time and ensures asepsis.
+The sizing rule by endotracheal tube and the replacement protocol are in the suction catheter sizes and types guide.
+And for the ER there's the all-in-one suction kit that saves time and keeps things aseptic.

 Vascular catheters: peripheral IV, CVC and PICC